Azure/kaito/README.md

 ```

 #### Create an identity and assign permissions
-The identity `kaitoprovisioner` is created for the *gpu-povisioner* controller.
+The identity `kaitoprovisioner` is created for the *gpu-provisioner* controller.
 It is assigned Contributor role for the managed cluster resource to allow changing `$MY_CLUSTER` (e.g., provisioning new nodes in it).
 ```bash
 export SUBSCRIPTION="mySubscription"
 az identity create --name kaitoprovisioner -g $RESOURCE_GROUP